 Are order custom fields copied to renewal orders?

 If you have an extension or custom code tht adds custom fields (i.e. metadata) to orders, WooCommerce Subscriptions copies this data to any subscriptions created for that order during checkout.
 When the subscription renews, Subscriptions will then copy that data to the renewal order.

 However, Subscriptions also provides a way for developers to exclude metadata from being copied so your extension may choose not to have some metadata copied.

 'wcs_renewal_order_meta' filters can be used to exclude certain metadata from renewal orders.

 How can I test the renewal process?

-To test the renewal process for a subscription, follow the steps outlined in the Store Manager’s guide to process a renewal for an active subscription.
-This will trigger all the normal automatic or manual renewal process steps.
+To test the renewal process for a subscription, follow steps outlined in the Store Manager’s guide to process a renewal for an active subscription.
+This triggers all normal automatic or manual renewal process steps.

-To use this process, you will need to purchase the test subscription with a gateway that requires either:
+To use this process, you need to purchase a test subscription with a gateway that requires either:

 - manual renewal payments (e.g. Cheque, Bank transfer); or